kkanupriyaphd21-dev/prop-geo/README.md

     width="200" height="200" border="0" alt="PropGeo"></a>
 </p>

+This README is quick start document.
+You can find detailed documentation at [http://propgeo.com](http://propgeo.com).

 PropGeo is an open source (MIT licensed), in-memory geolocation data store, spatial index, and realtime geofence.
 It supports a variety of object types including lat/lon points, bounding boxes, XYZ tiles, Geohashes, and GeoJSON.

 ## Features